tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 `mlflow.set_tracking_uri("sqlite:///mlflow.db)`

 - Note set tracking_uri first before anything else.
 This allows mlflow to update the correct db file and then mlflow will correctly display the information on the ui.
+- In "set_tracking_uri" the prefix before the path tells mlflow the type of storage we want to use: file/database.
 - When starting the mlflow ui you can also pass the flag "--port" to specify the port that you want the mlflow ui to run on:

 `mlflow ui --port 5000`